 It has excellent brilliance and is often faceted to bring out the same.
-Green topaz, like all other topaz varieties, is an ideal gemstone for jewellery because of its durability and affordability.
+Like all other topaz varieties, green topaz is an ideal gemstone for jewellery because of its durability and affordability.
 It is quite hard and can fit into any jewellery setting types.
-The gem is often transparent, and only a few will contain visible inclusions.
+The gem is often transparent; only a few will contain visible inclusions.
 The gemstone of green topaz can be used in all kinds of stone jewellery, from rings and bracelets to earrings and pendants.

 Also, discover our pure gold coins collection online to invest more in gold. .
 And don't forget to verify the current live gold price online before buying any gold item, be it jewellery or coins.